gbengataylor/WebmethodsOnOCP/UniversalMessaging/Configuration/README.md

 nsp://hostname:nodePort output

-# TODO: Display the JMS CHANNEL VIA the IS Agent
+# TODO: Connect to the JMS CHANNEL VIA the IS Agent

 Creat a JNDI  Provider alias at Settings > Messaging > JNDI Settings